 Contact Amy Sosne, North Adams coordinator for Williams Elementary Outreach

 Please click on the “collaborations” link below to learn more about these programs.

 History of the North Adams (Brayton and Greylock Elementary Schools)/Williams College Partnership

 The books club began in 2021-2022 with grant funding.
-Student leaders worked together with high school students from Mount Greylock Regional High School developed a sustainable joint book club between the college and the high school with the goal of reading, discussing, and bringing awareness to issues about diversity, equity, and inclusion.
-The goal of this book club was to create a foundational manual for how to develop high school book clubs related to diversity, equity, and inclusion across multiple school districts including North Adams and across multiple grade levels, including upper elementary grades.
+Student leaders worked together with high school students from Mount Greylock Regional High School to develop a sustainable joint book club between the college and the high school with the goal of reading, discussing, and bringing awareness to issues about diversity, equity, and inclusion.
+The goal of this book club was to create a foundational manual for how to develop high school book clubs related to diversity, equity, and inclusion across multiple school districts, including North Adams, and across multiple grade levels, including upper elementary grades.
 Through all of our programs, the NAPS leaders, fellows, volunteers, and advisors are dedicated to promoting awareness and discussion on diversity, equity, and inclusion.
 The book club has now been successful for two straight years.